The Glass City is the perfect destination for a fall themed road-trip this season!

 Apple Picking at MacQueen's

 Grab your gang and get ready to pick some apples!
-MacQueen’s Orchards allows you to drive your vehicle right into the orchard and pick your own apples.
-MacQueen’s grows 16 varieties and 10 varieties of peaches, and sells a large variety of tasty bakery items and seasonal locally grown vegetables year round.
+MacQueen Orchards allows you to drive your vehicle right into the orchard and pick your own apples.
+MacQueen’s grows 16 apple varieties and 10 varieties of peaches, and sells a large variety of tasty bakery items and seasonal locally grown vegetables year round.
 Don’t forget to stop by Martha’s Gift Shop and Boutique on the grounds for unique gifts.
-Mark your calendar for MacQueen’s Apple Butter Stir Festival October 5 & 6 to enjoy pick your own apples, a fantastic arts & crafts show, a petting zoo, live entertainment and much much more.
+Mark your calendar for MacQueen Orchards Apple Stir & Crafts Festival October 2 and 3 to enjoy great food, kid’s rides and attractions, a fantastic arts & crafts show, pony rides, an apple pie contest, live entertainment and more.

 #GetOutsideYourself in Toledo's Metroparks